fractastical/economic-thermodynamics/README.md

 Agents move like particles.
 Collisions trigger trades.
 Circle area corresponds to wealth share.

-This reproduces the spirit of the original Processing/p5 sketch, but with more metrics and controls.
+This reproduces the spirit of Philip Rosedale's original Processing simulation in [*Why do The Rich Get Richer?*](https://philiprosedale.substack.com/p/why-do-the-rich-get-richer), but with more metrics and controls.
+See [Credits and original work](#credits-and-original-work).

 Important caveat: because larger circles collide more often, wealth can affect encounter rate.
 That can be interpreted as visibility/attention advantage, but it is not a clean random-matching model.